Creation Rooms are spaces designed for the public to enter, roll up their sleeves, and let themselves be creative through the arts.

 Resulting public creations are shared on STO Union’s social media channels and in other real and digital spaces throughout the year.

-Three different artists/artist groups present their version of a Creation Room.
+In 2022/23, three different artists/artist groups present their version of a Creation Room:

 Two small-scale empty mock stages are in front of you.
 One has the public sitting in a circle, one has the public seated in rows in front of a stage.
 In both cases, the stage space is empty.